google/language-resources/fonbund/README.md

 message containing unified articulatory feature description of this segment in all the configured feature systems.

+We currently don't provide an automatic way of decomposing *complex* segments (i.e., segments corresponding to multiple articulations, such as diphthongs).
+In order to retrieve the features for such segments please pass them to FonBund in a decomposed form using the `+` separator.
+For the following (nonsensical) example, instead of passing ~~/m œ t oʊ̯ˀ d/~~, pass `/m œ t o+ʊ̯ˀ d/` instead, where the fourth segment (diphthong) is properly decomposed manually.

 ### Using the API

 A reasonably high-level API is provided by the `segment_to_features_converter`